ghiscoding/excel-builder-vanilla/README.md

 ### Comparison to similar libraries

 Excel-buider-vanilla is at the minimum 6x times smaller than the most popular libraries (we used `Bundlephobia` to compare), excel-builder-vanilla is 22Kb gzip while [XLSX](https://bundlephobia.com/package/xlsx) is 136Kb and [ExcelJS](https://bundlephobia.com/package/exceljs) is 251Kb gzip.
 The reason as to why it's much smaller is simple and relates to 2 major differences:
-- excel-builder-vanilla is ESM and all other libraries are CJS only (CommonJS) increasing their download size
+- excel-builder-vanilla is ESM-Only and all other libraries are only offering CJS (CommonJS) increasing their download/install size
 - excel-builder-vanilla only offers Excel export (writing) but without any reading capabilities

 ## Live Demo